windycom/windy-plugin-template/docs/WINDY_PLUGIN.md

 ### Opening
  1) The plugin element is enhanced with class `open` and its style is changed to `display: block;`
  2) CSS class `.onwindy-plugin-anyName` is attached to `<body>` element of page, so you can use CSS to modify other elements on page.
- 3) If method `this.onopen`  exists in your js code, it is called.
+ 3) If method `onopen` is exported in your js code, it is called.
 If the plugin was opened from `contextmenu` hook `{ lat, lon }` object is provided as parameters.

 ### Closing
- 1) If method `this.onclose` exists in your js code it is called
+ 1) If method `ondestroy` exists in your js code it is called
  2) Class `open` is removed from the plugin element class to perform closing animation
  3) CSS class `.onwindy-plugin-anyName` is removed from `<body>` element of page
  4) The plugin element gets style `display: none;` after some time

-After closing, your plugin remains mounted in a page.
+After closing, your plugin is cleaned by default.
+But it is your responsibility to clean everything (hooks, elements created programatically, etc...) properly.

 Plugins can be closed by clicking on their close button or programatically by broadcasting message `broadcast.emit('rqstClose', 'name-of-plugin')`